mol-evol/gcua/manual.md

     * *Compare codon usage between axis cohorts:* (See Option 0 below - this likely triggers the same function).
     * *Export optimal codons to file:* Saves the *currently defined* set of optimal codons (AA -> RNA Codon -> DNA Codon) to a user-specified format (TSV or JSON).
 * **0. Compare codon usage between axis cohorts:** A specialized analysis.
 It performs CA on RSCU, identifies gene cohorts at opposite extremes of Axis 1 (user defines percentage), calculates aggregate codon usage for each cohort, and performs Chi-squared tests for each amino acid to find codons used significantly differently between the two cohorts.
 It reports statistics, identifies the likely "highly expressed" cohort (based on lower ENC), and lists preferred codons in each.
 Useful for identifying codons potentially under translational selection.
 Results can be exported.
+* **E. Export extreme genes:** Extract genes from the extremes of any calculated metric distribution for downstream analysis.
+This powerful feature allows identification and export of outlier genes based on various criteria:
+    * *Menu organization:*
+        * **BASE METRICS:** Always available metrics (GC, GC3s, SCUO) and calculated metrics (ENC, CAI, Fop)
+        * **MULTIVARIATE ANALYSES:** All performed CA and PCA analyses with clear labeling showing:
+            - Analysis type (CA or PCA)
+            - Data type (RSCU or AA)
+            - Axis name and explained variance percentage
+            - Example: "CA on RSCU - Axis1 (45.2%)"
+    * *Selection options:*
+        * Choose percentage of genes to export (e.g., top/bottom 10%, 20%, etc.)
+        * Export top extremes only (highest values)
+        * Export bottom extremes only (lowest values)
+        * Export both extremes (creates separate files)
+    * *Output format:* TSV files containing:
+        * Selected genes with their primary metric values
+        * Rankings and percentiles
+        * All other available metrics for comprehensive analysis
+        * Metadata headers with selection criteria and thresholds
+        * Filenames reflect the analysis used (e.g., "extreme_genes_CA_RSCU_Axis1_top_10pct.tsv")
+    * *Use cases:*
+        * Identify highly/lowly expressed genes (using CAI or multivariate axes)
+        * Find genes with extreme codon bias (using ENC)
+        * Select genes with unusual base composition (using GC or GC3s)
+        * Compare extremes from different multivariate analyses
+        * Extract outliers for targeted analysis or experimental validation
+    * *Note:* The menu dynamically updates based on which analyses have been performed.
+All multivariate analyses from the current session are accessible.
+* **C. Clear cached metrics:** Clears all stored calculation results (multivariate analysis, ENC, CAI, Fop, optimal codons).
+Use this when:
+    * You've changed the genetic code and need fresh calculations
+    * You've modified reference genes for CAI/Fop
+    * You want to force recalculation of all metrics
+    * The program will show which metrics are currently cached before clearing
 * **R. Return to main menu:** Navigates back to the main program menu.

 ---